Pop Up Excel VBA MsgBox When Cell Meets Criteria

 • The code then displays a message box with the name of the student and their score using the MsgBox function.

-In this section, we are going to show the names who passed the exam.
+We are going to show the names of students who passed the exam.

 VBA Code of Showing Excel MsgBox Containing Text Strings “Passed” in the comment as criteria